EnigmaBay/lingobingojs/README.md

 Review package.json for specifics, but overall this project makes use of:

-- React v.18+ and React Hooks
+- React v.18+, React Hooks, and React Router v.6
 - Bootstrap v.5+
 - React-bootstrap v.2+
 - Jest-dom v5.16+ for unit tests